Solar Power Ontario (2021 Guide)

 However, unlike a typical loan, this loan is attached to your property (not you) and is paid back on your property tax bill as a Local Improvement Charge (LIC).
 The only eligibility is that you need to own a certain portion of your home.

-While the legislation does exist in Ontario for PACE financing, the only major example of a municipality actually enabling it is the Home Energy Loan Program in Toronto.
+While the legislation does exist in Ontario for PACE financing, only two programs currently exist – the Home Energy Loan Program in Toronto and program in Guelph.

 Other Energy Financing